aws/amazon-sagemaker-examples/README.md

 They can be accessed by clicking on the `SageMaker Examples` tab in Jupyter or the SageMaker logo in JupyterLab.

 Although most examples utilize key Amazon SageMaker functionality like distributed, managed training or real-time hosted endpoints, these notebooks can be run outside of Amazon SageMaker Notebook Instances with minimal modification (updating IAM role definition and installing the necessary libraries).

-As of February 7, 2022, the default branch is named "main".
-See our [announcement](https://github.com/aws/amazon-sagemaker-examples/discussions/3131) for details and how to update your existing clone.

 ## :notebook: Example Notebook Categories